PaulJohnson/Haskell-Decimal/src/Decimal/README.txt

 Binary operators return a result with the precision of the most precise argument, so 2.3 + 5.678 = 7.978.

-If you need fixed precision decimal arithmetic where the precision is known at compile time then Data.Number.Fixed from Lennart Augustsson's "numbers" package is more likely to be what you want.

 QuickCheck Specification
 ------------------------